Road to the World Cup

 With the tournament lasting 6 weeks, this represents a unique opportunity to target longer-term stays in the region.

-One example of this could be ‘slow-travel’ walking tours, with a strategy including 6-day trekking experiences like this in the Aso region already being adopted by Heartland Japan, a regional revitalisation project led by Liberta’s CEO Keijiro Sawano who Japan Travel has been supporting in recent years.
+One example of this could be ‘slow-travel’ walking tours, with a strategy including 6-day trekking experiences in the Aso region already being adopted by Heartland Japan; a regional revitalisation project led by Liberta’s CEO Keijiro Sawano who Japan Travel has been supporting in recent years.

-Longer stays obviously keep tourists consuming local products and services, but also perhaps represent a good bet on the emergence of experience travel but also a resurgence of interest in countryside and mountain trekking, thanks to both word-of-mouth advertising but also the influence of overseas media, like ITV’s ‘Joanna Lumley’s Japan’ — known to UK/Australian markets.
+Longer stays obviously keep tourists consuming local products and services, but also perhaps represent a good bet on the emergence of experience travel and a resurgence in the interest in the countryside and mountain trekking, also thanks to both word-of-mouth advertising and the influence of overseas media, like ITV’s ‘Joanna Lumley’s Japan’ — known to UK/Australian markets.

-Such rural trekking opportunities like Aso provides, as well as locations like Nakasendo and the Kumano Trail, offer a fascinating glimpse into Japan’s past, alongside the opportunity to meet ‘real’ local Japanese — an area I alluded to in my discussions with the audience in Kumamoto.—
+Such rural trekking opportunities, like Aso provides, as well as locations such as Nakasendo and the Kumano Trail, offer a fascinating glimpse into Japan’s past, alongside the opportunity to meet ‘real’ local Japanese — an area I alluded to in my discussions with the audience in Kumamoto.—

 Click the link below to read the full article: